Back to California

 Limits and Unknowns

-• The bill does not specify what happens if a patient is not notified within five business days.
+• The bill does not specify what happens if the notification to patients is not sent within five business days.

 Bill History